EmelineJJ/python-esilv0121-ca1-23858-23861/readme.txt

 to do list:
 finish the login for customer
-delete customer
 html for transactions
-show list of customers and option their balances show transaction history for specified account restriction to not have a negative balance class user abstract, inheritances private or public functions test module
+show list of customers and option their balances show transaction history for specified account

+class user abstract, inheritances private or public functions test module